 DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

-For this visit to San Sebastian in early December, we concentrated on pintxos rather than sit down meals.
-We started our pintxo tour in the Parte Viejo (old town).
+For this visit to San Sebastian in early December, we concentrated on pintxos rather than sit-down meals.
+We started our pintxo tour in Parte Viejo (old town).
 We always prefer hot pintxos as they are made to order.
 There is not a problem with the pintxos on the bar but you may eat too much bread!

 We stayed in the Hotel Niza, set opposite Playa de La Concha.